roidelapluie/katakoda-scenarios/prometheus-basic-auth/step2.md

-# Prepare and launch Prometheus

 Let's download and prepare Prometheus.
-We will use Prometheus 2.24.1.
+We will use Prometheus 2.24.1, which is the first release to have basic authentication support.

 # Download Prometheus